shvkhzod/portfolio2/src/lib/books/books.md

 Rating: 6/10

+### Structure and Interpretation of Programs
+Category: Computer Science
+Subtitle: Good explanation of computer science in a more intuitive way
+Rating: 7/10

 ### Writing With Style: The Economist Guide
 Category: Writing
 Subtitle: Helped me to understand how to write copies that people like reading